gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 NOTE: **Note:**
 You must specify [`pod_annotations_overwrite_allowed`](#the-keywords) to override pod annotations via the `.gitlab-ci.yml` file.

-### Overwriting Build Resources
+### Overwriting Container Resources

-Additionally, Kubernetes CPU and memory allocations for requests and limits can be overwritten on the `.gitlab-ci.yml` file with the following variables:
+Additionally, Kubernetes CPU and memory allocations for requests and limits for the build, helper and service containers can be overwritten on the `.gitlab-ci.yml` file with the following variables:

 ``` yaml
  variables: